castle-engine/cge-www/README.md

     Note that the main page, http://localhost:8777/ , depends on a working Wordpress installation (including the database) -- see below, it will require additional work to see it.

-    Note: It is also possible to set this up in non-root, you could even use Apache "userdir" to place it e.g in `http://localhost/~michalis/castle-engine/` .
-We used to even advise this here, but we don't advise it anymore, as it's a bit more work (need to make sure PHP works in userdir) and needs adjusting `.htaccess` to make rewrites/redirects work and `/` to link to main page (which we use now from both PHP and AsciiDoctor) work OK.
+    Note: It is also possible to set this up in non-root, you could even use Apache [mod_userdir](https://httpd.apache.org/docs/2.4/mod/mod_userdir.html) to place it e.g in `http://localhost/~michalis/castle-engine/` .
+We used to even advise this here, but we don't advise it anymore, as it's a bit more work (need to make sure PHP works in user directories too) and needs adjusting `.htaccess` to make rewrites/redirects work and `/` to link to main page (which we use now from both PHP and AsciiDoctor) work OK.

 * To enable testing of AsciiDoctor pages, like http://localhost:8777/build_tool :